You are here: Home > Things to Do > Grizedale Forest Walking Trails

 For those who are less mobile we also have a Tramper for hire to take into the forest on the specially designed route.

-To hire, users need to be members of Lake District Mobility.
-If you’re not an existing member, you can easily sign up online at https://www.lakedistrictmobility.org.
+To hire, users need to be members of Outdoor Mobility.
+If you’re not an existing member, you can easily sign up online at www.outdoormobility.org/.
 An annual membership costs £10 or a taster membership that lasts for two weeks costs £2.50.

 All new members will be provided with an induction on how to use the Tramper and existing users will be offered a quick refresher.

-Tramper trail – Due to storm damage the Tramper trail is currently not accessible.
-Please find the latest information on the Grizedale Forest website HERE.
+Tramper trail – find more information on the tramper trail at Grizedale Forest HERE.